 What Are The Most Common Georgia Bankruptcy Exemptions?

 Below is a list of the most common exemptions Georgia residents use when filing for bankruptcy.
-They include:
+To clarify, they include:

 Georgia Homestead Exemption

 Up to $21,500 of the value of any real estate or personal property, you and/or your dependents use as a residence.
-This increased to $43,000 of the value if married and the property is owned by only your or your spouse.
-Up to $10,000 of unused homestead exemption can be used to protect other property.
+In addition, this increased to $43,000 of the value if married and the property is owned by only your or your spouse.
+Similarly, up to $10,000 of unused homestead exemption can be used to protect other property.

 Georgia Motor Vehicle Exemption